 doesn't turn up in the dialogue, but it's written on the fence, along with several other kids' names, in the opening shot.

 - Supporting role.
 He's also an ensemble player, but has a little bit of dialogue.

 - Jay R. Smith

 - Small part.
 He's the one that provides the sergeant with the Japanese handcuffs.
+He's identified in the cutting continuity as "Junior."
 This was his final

 appearance in the series.

 - Pete the Pup (no. 1) as "Petie" aka "Pete"

 - Supporting role.
 He's present through the whole film, and is featured in the dinner scene.
 If the press releases for the films are any indication, this was the point when

 'the Pup' became part of his name.
 To be specific, he was listed as 'Pete the pup' at this point.
 It was also common to see a comma as part of his name for the

 first year or so.
 In the dialogue, he's called "Petie," but on the fence in the opening shot, he's called "Pete."